Thank you for your response

-A ‘Quorum’ in simple words means the minimum number of members that have to be present.
+A ‘Quorum’ in simple words means the minimum number of members that have to be present in a meeting.
 Under the Act, the quorum for a General Meeting, a Board Meeting and an Extraordinary General Meeting is enumerated within its provisions.

-Sub-clause (2) and (3) of the same Section, the Act provides for when the quorum has not been met.
-If the quorum is not present within half an hour of the timeset for the meeting to begin, then the following options will be applicable:
+Sub-clause (2) and (3) of Section 103 of the Act provides for when the quorum has not been met.
+If the quorum is not present within half an hour of the time set for the meeting to begin, then the following options will be applicable:

-- Section 174 (1) states: – The quorum for a board meeting must be 1/3rd of the total number of directors or 2 directors whichever is the higher number.
-Therefore in case, there are only three directors in a company, then at least two must be present even though 1/3rd would entail that only one director needs to be present. – If the directors are not physically present but take part in the meeting via any audio/visual means, they too shall be considered part of the quorum.
+The quorum for a board meeting must be 1/3rd of the total number of directors or 2 directors whichever is the higher number.
+Therefore in case, there are only three directors in a company, then at least two must be present even though 1/3rd would entail that only one director needs to be present.
+If the directors are not physically present but take part in the meeting via any audio/visual means, they too shall be considered part of the quorum.

-- Section 174(2) states: – In the case where the quorum for a board meeting is not present, the directors may only take two courses of action: 1.
-They may act for the purpose of increasing the number of directors to that fixed for the quorum or, 2.
-They may act to summon a general meeting.
+In the case where the quorum for a board meeting is not present, the directors may only take two courses of action:

-- Section 174(4) states: – In the case where the board meeting could take due to the lack of the quorum, the board meeting shall be adjourned.
-This is subject to the Articles of Association of the company.
-Therefore as long as the articles of the company do to state otherwise the meeting will be adjourned – The meeting will be adjourned to the same time and place as the original meeting on the same day the following week. – In the case where the adjourned date is a national holiday, then the board meeting will be held at the same place and time on the following day.
+The meeting will be adjourned to the same time and place as the original meeting on the same day the following week.
+In the case where the adjourned date is a national holiday, then the board meeting will be held at the same place and time on the following day.